• Skip to primary navigation

 • Spices: Every family has their own spice blend.
 I like a combination of Baharat (7-spice), oregano, chili powder and turmeric.
 Turmeric powder is used primarily for color enhancement.
 If you don’t have any, don’t worry about it.
 You can omit it.

 • Tomato paste: you only need a little tomato paste for this recipe.
-I recommend you get yourself some of the tomato paste sold in squeeze tubes (affiliate link).
+I recommend you get yourself some of the tomato paste sold in squeeze tubes.
 They last much longer than canned tomato paste and are perfect for recipes like this that only need a little bit.

 • Garlic: I prefer to use fresh garlic in this recipe, but you can use garlic powder if that’s what you have.